 - For the actual class itself, join the meeting 10 minutes early and ask your students to join early as well to iron out any audio or video issues before the beginning of class.

-- Effective role-taking If taking attendance is required for your class – call out names and have students feel comfortable talking through their microphone.
+- If taking attendance is required for your class – call out names and have students feel comfortable talking through their microphone.
 This is more effective in a small class scenario.

 - Class engagement To ensure class engagement, structure your class into 15-20 min intervals spaced by activities that involve discussion with everyone.
 Additionally, ensure you content is a mix of one-way lecture as well as content sharing (using screen-share) which can bring variety to the class.

-- Improve engagement Class engagement can also be improved by having students type their questions into chat.
+- Improve engagement and have students type their questions into chat.
 Have the chat panel open and try and keep an eye if questions are coming in.